Warframe: Gameplay

-Warframe is an online action game that includes elements of shooters, RPG, and stealth games.
+Warframe is an online action game that includes elements of shooters, RPGs, and stealth games.

-The player starts with a silent pseudo-protagonist in the form of an anthropomorphous biomechanical combat unit called a 'Warframe', possessing supernatural agility and special abilities, a selection of weapons (primary, secondary, and melee) and a space ship called an 'Orbiter'.
-The Orbiter is supported by a Cephalon, A.I.s created from the minds of living people.The Cephalon in the players orbiter is named Ordis who refers to the player as 'Operator'.
+The player starts with a silent protagonist in the form of an anthropomorphic biomechanical combat unit called a Warframe, possessing supernatural agility and special abilities, a selection of weapons (primary, secondary, and melee) and a space ship called an Orbiter.
+The Orbiter is supported by a Cephalon, a type of artificial intelligence created from the minds of living people.
+The Cephalon in the player's Orbiter is named Ordis, and refers to the player as Operator.
 The player's primary goal from this point is to explore the Origin System.
-Later in the course of the game, the player unlocks the ability to gain direct control of the Operator, which is the true Tenno protagonist in physical form.
-The Operator can physically manifest themselves in the environment by projecting out of the Warframe, and disappear by resuming control of it through a telekinetic process called 'Transference'.
+Later in the course of the game, the player unlocks the ability to gain direct control of the Operator, the Tenno's true physical form.
+The Operator can physically manifest themselves in the environment by projecting out of the Warframe, and disappear by resuming control of it through a telekinetic process called Transference.
 The Operator also possesses weapons and abilities of their own.
-After that, the Operator can use Transference to control a larger, purely mechanical combat unit called a 'Necramech', which is the technological precursor to the Warframes.
-Players can engage in space-bound combat using an auxiliary combat platform called 'Archwing', mounted on a Warframe, which comes with a unique set of abilities.
-'Archguns' are heavy weapons designed for Archwings and Necramechs, but can be adapted for Warframe use.
-Late in 2019, an update to the game allowed players to pilot and manage a spacefaring gunship called the 'Railjack', which is deployed in combat, unlike the Orbiter.
+After that, the Operator can use Transference to control a larger, purely mechanical combat unit called a Necramech, the technological precursor to the Warframes.
+Players can engage in aerial or space-bound combat using an auxiliary combat platform called Archwing, mounted on a Warframe, which comes with a unique set of abilities.
+Archguns are heavy weapons designed for Archwings and Necramechs, but can be adapted for Warframe use.
+Late in 2019, an update to the game allowed players to pilot and manage a spacefaring gunship called the Railjack, which is deployed in combat, unlike the Orbiter.
 Railjack was designed as a co-op experience with up to four people working together, performing different tasks to keep the ship operational while destroying enemy ships and completing objectives.
 A Railjack-focused update was released in 2021, which brought expanded content and a new skill tree system aimed at making solo play more accessible.